janisaiad/HFT/README.md

 This repository contains research work on High-Frequency Trading (HFT) under the supervision of professors Mathieu Rosenbaum and Charles-Albert Lehalle for reports.
 The project focuses on analyzing market microstructure and developing trading strategies using high-frequency data.

+## Warning

+This repo is under active development and is not yet ready for production use.
+Please send an email to janis.aiad@polytechnique.edu if you are into trouble.

 ## Project Structure

 ```